-This has proven true repeatedly in our support groups.
-When women come into group and begin to work on their various traumas, we see all sorts of behaviors and protective defenses that in and of themselves don't make a lot of sense.
-As they begin to feel safe and tell their stories, we find their responses to life and their defense mechanisms make perfect sense.
-As they continue to do work in a safe environment and experience godly love, acceptance, and complete grace, they reach a place they begin to recognize the changes they need to make and they find themselves in the place Sweet Dee found herself when our son first brought her home.
-Freedom, healthy relationships, trusting God and other people, joy and happiness, and peace are as inviting to the traumatized as our son's home and back yard was.
-Yet, as inviting as those things are they are tremendously scary, because they are so unfamiliar and so different from what they know.
+There are several things we can do to help people who've been traumatized grow past trauma.
+First, we can recognize people are living redemption stories penned by God.
+Our church has begun to publish written stories and show video clips of people sharing their stories.
+I love this, because it makes it safe for us to share and it helps us to understand each other in the context of our stories.
+We also see this in our support groups.
+When women come into group and work on their trauma, we see protective behaviors and defenses that in and of themselves don't make a lot of sense.
+After they tell their stories, we find their responses and defense mechanisms make perfect sense.
+As they continue to work and experience godly love, acceptance, and grace, they reach a place they begin to make changes they need to make and find themselves in the place Sweet Dee found herself when our son first brought her home.
+Freedom, healthy relationships, trusting God and other people, joy and happiness, and peace are as inviting to the traumatized as our son's home and back yard was to Dee.
+Yet, as inviting as those things are, they are scary, because they are unfamiliar.